Funding the Massachusetts Food Trust

 Access to healthy food is essential for a healthy life.
 Unfortunately, more than 2.8 million people in Massachusetts, including 700,000 children and 500,000 seniors, have inadequate access to grocery stores and other healthy food retailers.
 In response to this need, MPHA helped create the Massachusetts Food Trust Program to provide loans, grants, and business assistance to support new and expanding grocery stores, farmers markets, and other local food enterprises in low and moderate income communities.

-With strong support from MPHA and our partners, the Program launched in October of 2018 with $100,000 in operating funds from the Legislature and $1 million in capital dollars from the Baker Administration.
-Since then, it has awarded both loans and grants to support healthy food projects across Massachusetts.
-The projects include grocery store expansions, a farmers market, a food co-op, an urban farm stand, and a project aimed at increasing the availability of fresh produce in corner stores.
-State funds administered through the Program have also leveraged millions of private and federal dollars to spur business creation, drive economic growth, and create strong local job opportunities.
+With strong support from MPHA and our partners, the Program launched in 2018 with $100,000 in operating funds from the Legislature and $1 million in capital dollars from the Baker Administration.
+Since then, MPHA has helped secure additional funds for the Food Trust. resulting in loans and grants to support healthy food projects across Massachusetts.
+These include grocery store expansions, farmers markets, food co-ops, urban farm stands, and an initiative to increase the availability of fresh produce in corner stores.
+State funds administered through the Program have also leveraged millions of dollars in private and federal investments.

 Mass in Motion is a state program that works to lower the risk of chronic disease by creating communities that support healthy eating and active living.
 Eating better and moving more are powerful ways to stay healthy and prevent chronic disease.
 Mass in Motion is proven to reduce childhood obesity by working closely with local schools, restaurants, convenience stores and food pantries to offer healthier food and drink options.
-In addition, Mass in Motion increases access to healthy environments by improving public parks and playgrounds, and creating the conditions for people to move more where they live, learn, work, and play.
+In addition, the program increases opportunities for exercise by improving access to healthy outdoor environments like public parks, playgrounds and green spaces.

 Closing the SNAP Gap